 Leptomeningeal biopsy may be necessary if the patient has no evidence of a primary tumor.
 The findings can be diagnostic if results of all other tests are negative, especially if taken from an enhancing region identified on MRI.
 Macroscopic pathology shows diffuse fibrotic thickening of the brain and spinal cord, as well as layering of the nerve roots with tumor tissue.
 Microscopic examination shows local fibrosis with tumor cells covering the blood vessels and nerves, either as a single layer or as aggregates.

 Treatment goals of leptomeningeal carcinomatosis (LC) include improvement or stabilization of the patient's neurologic status, prolongation of survival, and palliation.
-Some clinicians are hesitant to even treat LC, given the short duration of survival and risk of neurotoxicity, but a high index of suspicion and prompt treatment can prevent serious and irreversible neurologic damage.
+Some clinicians are hesitant to even treat LC, given the previously reported short duration of survival and risk of neurotoxicity, but a high index of suspicion and prompt treatment can prevent serious and irreversible neurologic damage.
 The lack of large randomized controlled trials has made the correct choice of treatment controversial.
 Most patients require a combination of surgery, radiation, and chemotherapy.

 Decide the intensity of treatment based on the presence of a systemic cancer that is responsive to treatment and preexisting neurologic damage and relatively preserved functionality.